This article is part of a larger series on Retail Management.

 - Creating a content site that also has product sales: We recommend Squarespace.
 Shopify is great for ecommerce, but it’s not as fluid when it comes to maintaining content.
 Also, Shopify’s WYSIWYG editor isn’t as user-friendly and powerful as Squarespace’s drag-and-drop page editor.

 Looking for something different?
-Read our guide to the best free ecommerce platforms for small businesses to find a service or software that’s right for you.
+Read our guide to the leading free ecommerce platforms for small businesses to find a service or software that’s right for you.
 You can also look at our top ecommerce platforms for small businesses to find a solution that’s right for you.

 While PrestaShop is free to download, it has the following minimum installation and working requirements for its latest version, 1.7:

 - A domain name (or a subdomain/subfolder)